 - You have the right to freedom from violence.

 - Please be aware of our limitations.
-SafePlace is legally obligated to report information to authorities if you tell us about child abuse or elder and vulnerable adult abuse.
+SafePlace is legally obligated to report information to authorities if you tell us about child abuse or elder adult abuse.
 Staff is also obligated to report to law enforcement if you disclose that you intend to harm yourself or someone else.